Exploring Non-Markovianity in Ergodic Channels: Measuring Memory Retention through Ergotropy: generalized ergodic channel with Lindblad evolution

-with $M$ being the maximum number of MUBs in $d$ dimension.
-In the following study, we are first going to construct the operator-sum representation of an arbitrary ergodic channel by generalising the construction of generalised Pauli channels and furthermore construct their Lindblad type generators.
+This construction can be generalized for a depolarizing map in arbitrary dimensions, allowing for an input state $\zeta_0$ that either matches the channel’s dimension or has a lower dimension but is embedded within the larger-dimensional space.
+Formally, we represent this as

+where $\pi_d$ represents the maximally mixed state in d-dimensions and $\Tilde{\Lambda}_P(\cdot)$ represents a completely depolarisng channel in arbitrary dimension, the construction of which is given in appendix \ref{ergoMap-con}.
 These constructions will enable us to study the dynamical properties of such quantum channels, which follows thereafter.
 But first we will start with the simplest case of qubit dynamics.